wp-plugins/woocommerce-upload-my-file/readme.txt

 == Changelog ==
 ***WooCommerce Upload My File***
+= 2014.03.12 - version 0.3.1 =
+* Changed & Added: A couple of language strings, so please update your translations.
+* Fix: E-mail link will work from now - Please update your template overrides!
+We no longer use the template overrides in woocommerce-upload-my-file/templates/emails

 = 2014.01.12 - version 0.3 =
-* Ready for WooCommerce 2.1 (tested on WooCommerce 2.1 Beta 3)
+* Ready for WooCommerce 2.1 (Tested on WooCommerce 2.1 Beta 3)
 * Several small tweaks

 = 2013.12.12 - version 0.2.6 =